tiepvupsu/tabml/README.md

 You can change some parameters in the config file, run `python pipelines.py` again then `mlflow ui` to see information about each run.

 In most project, users only need to focus their efforts on designing features.
-The feature dependecy is defined in a feature config protobuf and the feature implementation is stored in `feature_manager.py`.
+The feature dependecy is defined in a yaml config file and the feature implementation is stored in `feature_manager.py`.

 ## Setup for development